armunro/jetstream/README.md

 # Jetstream IDR-MCIS

-Information, Data, Resources -> (Model, Command, Instrument) System

-## Abstract
-IT individuals and teams are perfectly equipped for building custom tooling.
-Such custom tools can offer increases in efficiency and engagement.
-When this tooling is a direct translation of a person or groups experienced problems and solutions, things like efficiency and ergonomics can be finely tuned.

-In reality, tooling requirements are often treated by engineers and their managers a secondary concern to the primary business needs.
-My experience is that IT self-tooling largely perceived as either A) extraneous work or B) a quality possessed by only the most passionate/experienced engineers.
-When compared to today's turnkey and bespoke info and process management solutions (E.g. Wikis, Issue Trackers, CRM/ERP) custom tooling does indeed have a greater barrier of entry.

-IDR-MCIS is an acronym that captures the respective scope and process in which Jetstream attempts to develop and promote custom tooling for.
+---
+Jetstream is a web-based software suite for building custom software tools that centralize Information, Data and Resources (IDR).
+Emails, Calendar Events, Alarms, Vehicles, Help Articles are all examples of IDR that we conventionally manage within a variety of apps and services.

+Jetstream provides tools for Modeling, Controlling and Instrumenting (MCI) this IDR and refining it into reactive applications with simple and ergonomic interfaces.

 ## How it works
 Most software languages and tools tend to think of information in terms of Classes, Types or Tables.
-Jetstream uses Info Kinds.
+Jetstream uses Info `Kinds` to label and prototype, but not define modeled information.

 ## Jetstream Process
-The acronym `MITER` is useful for remembering the design process
+The acronym `MITER` is useful for remembering process for handling IDR:
 ```
 - M -  Model         Determine key IDR
 - I -  Integrate     Inject real-world data (Manual entry, 3rd Party API, File)